 through sheer will, determination and hard work the character defeats the monster

 A typical story for organizations undergoing significant change is …

 1) Context: Industry is undergoing significant changes and with significant competition, the company needs to transform ABC to stay competitive.

 2) Quantitative data: The change roadmap contains a series of changes.
 Looking at the data (as shown through a heatmap or other analytical reports) there are certain months where change loading peaks.
-Last time this load happened business performance was impacted in ABC ways.
+Last time this load happened business performance was impacted in XXXX ways.